Damavand College

 Damavand College (مدرسه عالی دماوند; romanization: Madreseh-ye Ālī-ye Damāvand; and later, دانشکده دماوند Dāneshkadeh-ye Damāvand) was founded in 1968 as a private institution of higher learning for women and run by an international community and by American Presbyterian Missionaries.
 In 1974, it became a public college, offering a four-year intercultural program in liberal arts.

 In 1976, the campus was designed by William Wesley Peters of Taliesin Associated Architects (Frank Lloyd Wright Foundation) and Nezam Amery of the Amery-Kamooneh-Khosrovi Group.

-It was one of the last educational centers that closed down preceding the February 1979 events within the Islamic Iranian Revolution.
+It was one of the last educational centers that closed down preceding the February 1979 events with the Islamic Iranian Revolution.
 The former campus of Damavand College is now occupied by Payame Noor University.

 History

 Damavand College takes its name from Mount Damavand, which rises out of the Alborz Range north of the city of Tehran.
 A precursor to Damavand College was the Iran Bethel School, which was established in c.
 1874 by the same American Presbyterian Missionaries, other schools by these Missionaries in Tehran include Sage College, and Alborz College (also known as the American College of Tehran).

 The school was founded in 1968 as a private institution of higher learning for women and run by an international community and was located at 13 Diba Alley in Tehran.
 In 1974, it became a public college, offering a four-year intercultural program in liberal arts leading to the Bachelor of Arts and Master of Arts degrees.

 The first class was consisting of 62 seniors graduated in 1972, while by 1978 the population increased to 162 graduates.
 In 1977–1978, the college had over 800 Iranian and international students.
 All classes at the school were taught in the English language, from the freshman year and on, except those classes on Iranian culture.

 In 1976, the school's new campus construction was completed at Lashgark Road in Tehran, it was designed and built by William Wesley Peters of Taliesin Associated Architects (Frank Lloyd Wright Foundation) and Nezam Amery of the Amery-Kamooneh-Khosrovi Group.

 It was one of the last educational centers that closed down preceding the February 1979 Islamic Iranian Revolution.
 The collection of the books are now available at Central Library and the Documentation Center of Allameh Tabatabai University.
 The former campus of Damavand College is now occupied by Payame Noor University.